Charta 77 and Vaclav Havel

 The Institute for the Study of Totalitarian Regimes Prague

 Exhibition opening 17th of July 2012

 Art- and Architecture voyage to Prague

-in conjunction with the German-Italian Association
+A collaboration with the German-Italian Association.

-Karel Kopic, as well as up-and-coming artists has had a major impact on citizens and
+and air-brush artist Karel Kopic, as well as up-and-coming artists has had a major impact on citizens and

 visitors.
 Its mission was to bring two cultures - the Czech and the German - closer together, after WW II

 existence.
 Our exhibition in this border-near area, where much of the "Sudetendeutsche" had settled,

-have been shared and many of the visitors left in a visibly smoother "aura"
+effected people.
+Life-stories have been shared and many of the visitors left in a visibly smoother "aura"